 Bats are the only group of mammals that are capable of powered flight.
 The scientific name for the group (Order) that bats belong to is Chiroptera.
 This means 'hand wing' and refers to the specialised adaptations that allow them to fly.
 Their ‘winged hands’ are made up of greatly extended bones in their forelimbs and fingers covered in a membrane of soft skin.
 The thumbs of bats are clawed and used for climbing and grooming.
 Bats wings have evolved to be very efficient in flight with many of the microbats being able to hover, catch prey on the wing, and even fly backwards to avoid danger.

 Catching diseases from bats is extremely unlikely.
 However, it is important to avoid handling bats as Australian Bat Lyssavirus (ABL) can be transmitted through untreated bites or scratches from infected bats.
-There have been two fatalities in Australia from ABL but it is treatable by post-exposure vaccine and anyone bitten or scratched by a bat should seek medical attention immediately.
+There have been three fatalities in Australia from ABL but it is treatable by post-exposure vaccine and anyone bitten or scratched by a bat should seek medical attention immediately.

 - For more information on ABL go to Queensland Health - Australian Bat Lyssavirus Virus (ABL)